 - Accounting verification

-Trapped, Dr. Deadbeat’s lawyer offered $10,000.00 now and another $10,000.00 paid over five years.
-We rejected the offer.
-Because of Attorney Cohen’s aggressive negotiations, Dr. Deadbeat finally agreed to cough up almost $70,000.00 within 60 days, proving the old adage one can run but one can’t hide!
+Dr. Deadbeat’s lawyer then offered $10,000 to be paid immediately, with another $10,000 to be paid over the next five years.
+We rejected this offer.
+Thanks to Attorney Cohen’s aggressive negotiations, Dr. Deadbeat finally agreed to cough up almost $70,000 within 60 days, proving the adage that one can run, but can’t hide!

 For most innovative, aggressive, and effective business debt collections from businesses subject to Massachusetts jurisdiction, contact The Law Offices of Alan M. Cohen, LLC.
 Our expertise in ex parte bank attachments can work in your favor so that you collect your money when you need it.
 Our other services range from collections on mechanic’s liens to post-judgment collections and everything in between.

 Ex parte bank attachments are just one type of attachment.
 Here are some other collections tools that our experienced collections attorneys may use to try to get you paid: